theZacAttacks/moostodon/README.md

     client.create_app('My Ruby App', 'http://mywebsite.com/callback')

 You can then use the client ID and secret in a standard OAuth 2 authorization flow.

+## Semantic Versioning

+This project uses Semantic Versioning v2.0.
+This means the best to integrate it into your project, is via pessimistic version control '~> 1.0'.